- Waste Management of Infectious Patients

 Deborah is a member of the Mitchell Center Materials Management Research Team.
 Her research/scholarship focus aligns with the Mitchell Center’s mission of “improving well-being while protecting the environment” as her interests concern environmental sustainability within the field of healthcare.

-Saber, D. (accepted).
-Healthcare’s Role in Environmental Sustainability: Nurses Are Needed to Guide Efforts!
+Saber, D. (2020).
+Healthcare’s Role in Environmental Sustainability.
 American Nurse Today.

 Saber, D., Howlett, B., Waterman, T., deTantillo, L. (2018).
 Solid Waste and Disposal Processes for Isolated Patients with Infectious Disease.
 OJIN: The Online Journal of Issues in Nursing, 23(2). doi: 10.3912/OJIN.Vol23No02PPT33